 Judge Edward Davila of California, U.S has given MacBook butterfly keyboard lawsuit class-action status in seven states.
-Now, users from California, Florida, Washington, Michigan, Illinois, New Jersey, and New York can sue Apple for damages for MacBook models purchased from 2015 till 2019.
+Now, users from California, Florida, Washington, Michigan, Illinois, New Jersey, and New York can sue Apple for damages for MacBook models purchased from 2015 to 2019.

-The Cupertino tech giant replaced the reliable scissor keyboard with the infamous butterfly keyboard in the MacBook line-up in 2015 which included MacBook (2015 and 2017), MacBook Pro (2016 and 20 and MacBook Air ( 2018 and 2019).
-Although thinner in design, several users were unhappy with the butterfly keyboard which broke down more often than usual; issues such as unresponsive, sticky, and malfunction keys were experienced.
+The Cupertino tech giant replaced the reliable scissor keyboard with the infamous butterfly keyboard in the MacBook line-up in 2015 which included MacBook (2015 and 2017), MacBook Pro (2016 and 2019), and MacBook Air ( 2018 and 2019).
+Although thinner in design, several users were unhappy with the butterfly keyboard which broke down more often than usual; issues such as unresponsive, sticky, and malfunctioning keys were experienced.
 The company did introduce an improved version of the faulty keyboard but when complaints continued, Apple switched back to the scissor keyboard in 2020.
 And now the lawsuit is holding the company accountable for knowingly selling MacBooks with a “defective” keyboard.

 As a lawsuit with class-action status covers a large group of people with a common complaint or interest, Apple argued that the butterfly keyboard issues were not commonly experienced based on its repair figures.
 The company also claimed that since the design of the butterfly keyboard in the aforementioned MacBooks changed in each model, therefore, the case lacks any commonality to be granted class-action status.
 However, unconvinced by Apple’s objections, the court accepted the plaintiff’s claims over Apple’s knowledge of the issue, the fault in design, and the system to assess damages.